cusisom/East-Asia-Morphometrics/README.md

 # East Asia Morphometrics

-This repo exists to collect, organize and maintain data pertaining to the final project for Zoology 710: Data Science in R for Biologists.
+This repo exists to collect, organize and maintain data pertaining to the final project for 'Zoology 710: Data Science in R for Biologists'.
 This final project is directed at a 3D Geometric Morphometric analysis of Craniometric Variation on modern and historical populations in Japan and Korea.
-The analysis is built off of the original dissertation(Distinguishing Closely Related Modern Human Populations Using Cranial Morphometrics: A View From Korea And Japan) by Kat Harrington published to satisfy the requirements for the PhD program in Anthropology at UH Manoa (2020).
+The analysis is built off of the original dissertation (Distinguishing Closely Related Modern Human Populations Using Cranial Morphometrics: A View From Korea And Japan) by Kat Platchard published to satisfy the requirements for the PhD program in Anthropology at UH Manoa (2020).

 ## History